svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message** :  The private endpoint model "{0}" schema is different with the common type definition.
+**Output Message** :  The private endpoint model "{0}" schema does not conform to the common type definition.

 **Description** :  This rule is to check if the schemas used by private endpoint conform to the common [privateLink](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/common-types/resource-management/v1/privatelinks.json).
 The rule will check the schemas of following models and their properties:
 1. PrivateEndpointConnection